Mathias Loras: 1830 to 1840

-In 1837, the third Provincial Council of Baltimore recommended to the pope that new dioceses be created due to the expansion of the United States.
-Pope Gregory XVI established the Diocese of Dubuque on July 28, 1837, and Loras was named its first bishop.
-He was consecrated on December 10, 1837, by Portier in Mobile.
-The principal co-consecrator was the bishops Antoine Blanc of New Orleans, assisted by John Stephen Bazin of Vincennes.
+In 1837, the third Provincial Council of Baltimore, composed of the bishops in the United States, recommended to Pope Gregory XVI that he erect a new diocese in the American Midwest, due to the rapidly increasing immigration of Catholics.
+In response, the pope erected the Diocese of Dubuque on July 28, 1837, appointing Loras as its first bishop.
+Loras was consecrated at the Cathedral of the Immaculate Conception in Mobile on December 10, 1837, by Portier.
+His principal co-consecrators were Bishops Antoine Blanc of New Orleans and John Stephen Bazin of Vincennes.